ataverascrespo/RecordRack/README.md

 Part of an on-going full stack development project.

-The goal of this project was to build a minimal web API using the .NET 7 framework in C#.
+The goal of this project was to build a minimal web API using the ASP.NET 7 framework in C#.
 This API performs CRUD operations through HTTP request methods, including GET, POST, PUT and DELETE.

-Although this is a smaller, minimalistic API, an important aspect I focused during development was applying the best back-end coding practices and concepts, including:
+Although this is a minimalistic API, an important aspect I focused during development was being consistent in my application of good coding practices and real-world concepts, including:

 ### Model-View-Controller Architecture
 * An architectural pattern that focuses on structuring and dividing program logic; the "model" represents the data entities that interact with the user interface.
 The "controller" acts as a middle-man between the model and user interface, retrieving both client requests and model data as needed.